alessandro-gentilini/knuth-interview-2006/README.md

 So this is illegal now, and,
 but it was my equivalent of going through boot camp, I guess, which, you know, I never went into military service.
 And, you know, I matured an awful lot during that week.
-After that week, and I’d gotten through without the, you know, this time, I had a confidence that I’d never had before, so it’s hard for me to say that I wouldn’t want my son to go through the same thing.
-I don’t think he ever did, but it’s a paradoxical thing, in my estimation.
-Still, that was part of getting into the fraternity, and I have a picture of myself that they took at the end of it, unshaven, and looking pretty beat, but still knowing that I had come through an ordeal, which was something; it’s a question in my mind, how to really give that education to somebody in a way that is legal, would be legal.
-Now we’d have people suing.
+After that week, and I'd gotten through without the, you know, this time, I had a confidence that I'd never had before, so it's hard for me to say that I wouldn't want my son to go through the same thing.
+I don't think he ever did, but it's a paradoxical thing, in my estimation.
+Still, that was part of getting into the fraternity, and I have a picture of myself that they took at the end of it, unshaven, and looking pretty beat, but still knowing that I had come through an ordeal, which was something; it's a question in my mind, how to really give that education to somebody in a way that is legal, would be legal.
+Now we'd have people suing.

 [13 - Meeting my wife Jill](http://webofstories.com/play/17072)
 ---------------------------------------------------------------